SuriyaVG/Ghee_Website/README.md

     *   Express.js
     *   TypeScript
     *   `tsx` (TypeScript execution)
+    *   `helmet` (security headers)
+    *   `cors` (CORS middleware)
 *   **Database & Schema:**
     *   Drizzle ORM (for PostgreSQL)
     *   Zod (validation)
 *   **Payments:**
     *   Cashfree (Node.js SDK for backend, JS SDK for frontend) - currently setup for sandbox.
         *   Environment variables needed for Cashfree: `CASHFREE_APP_ID`, `CASHFREE_SECRET_KEY`, `CASHFREE_ENV` (production/sandbox)

+## Security Best Practices

+*   `.env` and all secret files are git-ignored and never committed.
+*   Admin API endpoints are protected by a secure token (ADMIN_API_TOKEN).
+*   Helmet is used for HTTP security headers.
+*   CORS is restricted to trusted origins.
+*   All user input is validated with Zod.
+*   Sensitive endpoints require authentication.
+*   HTTPS is recommended for production deployments.

 ## Future Development & Considerations